Copyright © 2019 W3C® (MIT, ERCIM, Keio, Beihang). W3C liability, trademark and document use rules apply.

 As a general principle, more specific settings override less specific settings, as where the specific consent in user-granted exceptions overrides a general preference.
 If a party perceives a conflict between settings, a party MAY seek clarification from the user or MAY honor the more restrictive setting.

-Notwithstanding anything in this recommendation, a party MAY collect, use, and share data required to comply with applicable laws, regulations, and judicial processes.
+Notwithstanding anything in this specification, a party MAY collect, use, and share data required to comply with applicable laws, regulations, and judicial processes.

-This specification consists of input from many discussions within and around the W3C Tracking Protection Working Group, along with written contributions from Haakon Flage Bratsberg (Opera Software), Amy Colando (Microsoft Corporation), Nick Doty (W3C), Roy T. Fielding (Adobe), Yianni Lagos (Future of Privacy Forum), Tom Lowenthal (Mozilla), Ted Leung (The Walt Disney Company), Jonathan Mayer (Stanford University), Ninja Marnau (Invited Expert), Thomas Roessler (W3C), Matthias Schunter (IBM), Wendy Seltzer (W3C), John M. Simpson (Invited Expert), Kevin G. Smith (Adobe), Peter Swire (Invited Expert), Rob van Eijk (Invited Expert), David Wainberg (Network Advertising Initiative), Rigo Wenning (W3C), and Shane Wiley (Yahoo!).
+This specification consists of input from many discussions within and around the W3C Tracking Protection Working Group, along with written contributions from: Haakon Flage Bratsberg (Opera Software), Amy Colando (Microsoft), Rob van Eijk (Invited Expert), Roy T. Fielding (Adobe), Vinay Goel (Adobe), Yianni Lagos (Future of Privacy Forum), Tom Lowenthal (Mozilla), Ted Leung (The Walt Disney Company), Jonathan Mayer (Stanford), Ninja Marnau (Invited Expert), Mike O'Neill (Baycloud Systems), Thomas Roessler (W3C), Wendy Seltzer (W3C), Rob Sherman (Facebook), John M. Simpson (Invited Expert), David Singer (Apple), Kevin G. Smith (Adobe), Vincent Toubiana (Invited Expert), Rigo Wenning (W3C), and Shane Wiley (Yahoo!).
+The co-chairs of the group have helped guide those discussions: Justin Brookman (CDT), Carl Cargill (Adobe), Aleecia M. McDonald (Stanford), Matthias Schunter (Intel), and Peter Swire (Invited Expert).